ThippeshaNaik/newawsoct/practice-repos/conflict-practice/pull_request_1.md

 <https://user-images.githubusercontent.com/17183625/106972130-1a611700-6705-11eb-8858-a9ef429e2a60.mp4>

-practice new codes and build games - LTN
+practice new codes and build games - LTN 1 practice new codes and build games - LTN 2